nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User performs a search using `find` to filter contacts.
-2. User enters the `edit` command with an index from the filtered list.
+2. User enters the `edit` command with the contact’s index or unique full name, specifying the fields to update from the filtered list.
 3. Application updates the specified contact’s details in the filtered list.
-4. Application displays a confirmation message.
+4. Application displays a confirmation message: "Contact edited successfully."
-     Use case ends
+     Use case ends.

 **Extensions**
 - 2a.
 User provides incomplete, invalid, or duplicate data.
   - 2a1.
 Application displays an error message indicating the issue.
-      Use case ends
+      Use case ends.
 - 2b.
 User specifies a non-unique full name for editing.
   - 2b1.
 Application prompts the user to edit by index.
   - 2b2.
 User enters index of contact to delete
       Use case resumes at step 2.
 - 2c.
 Contact not found (e.g., incorrect index or name not in filtered list).
   - 2c1.
 Application displays an error message: "Error: Contact not found."
-      Use case ends
+      Use case ends.

 ---